Abubakar101/dog-catcher/README.md

 # Dog Catcher

 ## Introduction
-You can search breeds by typing their name into search bar - 'typeahead' and and then catch them using "Search" button.
+You can search breeds by typing their name into the search bar - 'typeahead' and then catch them using "Search" button.
 Or catch them using a random button.
 It uses React and third-party API to match the breeds' name.

 ## Instructions
 1. Fork and clone this repo.